MissStrong/ICD2O/Notes/Unit 3/Note 08 - Sections.md

 ### Sections

-We can use `<div>` (division) tag to separate a webpage into sections.
+We can use the `<div>` (division) tag to separate a webpage into sections.
 This allows us to group elements together and style them accordingly.

 Here is an example: